Undone – The Sweater Song

 "Undone – The Sweater Song" is a song by American alternative rock band Weezer, released in June 1994 from their self-titled debut album as their debut single.
+The song is a slower rock song of 80 beats per minute with a length of nearly five minutes.
+"Undone – The Sweater Song" got acclaim for its hit MTV music video.

 Background

-The band originally intended to insert various sound clips into Undone, but were wary of the cost of licensing them.
+The band originally intended to insert various sound clips into "Undone", but were wary of the cost of licensing them.
 Instead, the studio version of the track features a spoken introduction by bassist Matt Sharp and Karl Koch, a longtime friend of the band.
 The track also features dialogue between Koch and Mykel Allan, an early supporter of the band.
 This dialogue is frequently ad-libbed during concerts and other live recordings.

 Weezer frontman Rivers Cuomo has commented on the song, saying:

 "Undone" is the feeling you get when the train stops and the little guy comes knockin' on your door.
 It was supposed to be a sad song, but everyone thinks it's hilarious.